alonmuroch/ethaccrualasset_website/webapp/README.md

-# ETH Accrual Asset Webapp
+# ETH Accrual Token Webapp

 Frontend dashboard built with Vite + React.
 It consumes the companion backend to pre-fill market assumptions (staking APR, ETH price, SSV price) and lets you explore scenarios by adjusting sliders.